Splitting and Joining Stereo Tracks

 Assume you have a recording of a drum kit where the stereo spread of the kit sounds unnatural.
 The high hat sounds like it's coming from the right speaker only and the floor tom from the left speaker.

-• If instead at step 6 you had chosen Make Stereo Track on the upper track, this does not render your changes: you would just get your original stereo track back again since Make Stereo Track ignores the pan settings.
-Use Edit > Undo Make Stereo then Tracks > Mix > Mix and Render if you choose Make Stereo Track by mistake.
+- If instead at step 6 you had chosen Make Stereo Track on the upper track, this does not render your changes: you would just get your original stereo track back again since Make Stereo Track ignores the pan settings.
+Use then if you choose Make Stereo Track by mistake.